 Further Study Information - More details about the study, for example, specific information about the treatment plan.

-How to Get Help from NCI’s Cancer Information Service
+How to Get Help from the NCI Contact Center

-If you do not want to search for trials on your own, you can get help by telephone from an experienced information specialist or use the live, online help available through NCI's Cancer Information Service (CIS).
+If you do not want to search for trials on your own, you can get help by telephone from an experienced information specialist or use the live, online help available through the NCI Contact Center.
 Our information specialists will help you perform a search while talking to you, or they will take information about your needs, perform the search for you after you talk, and send you the results.

-- Live, online help is available through the CIS LiveHelp instant messaging service Monday - Friday, 8:00 a.m. to 11:00 p.m.
+Live, online help is available through the CIS LiveHelp instant messaging service Monday - Friday, 9:00 a.m. to 9:00 p.m.
 Eastern time.
-Find the LiveHelp link in the left sidebar of the clinical trials search pages and at the foot of the search form and clinical trials search results pages.